thiagofuruchima/enem_ds/docs/index.md

 ### Brazilian female students have higher essay average scores than male students.

 This one is quite interesting (at least for me).
-Maybe girls read more, prepare better or are generally more creative, I can't tell for sure, but the thing is, on average, they outscore boys on the essay exam on ENEM 2019.
+On average, female students outscored male on the essay exam on ENEM 2019.

-### Brazilian students who pick english as their prefered foreing language have higher language average scores than those who pick spanish.
+### Brazilian students who pick "english" as their prefered foreing language have higher language average scores than those who pick "spanish".

 As the first two findings, I think this one could also be explained by social inequalities: since spanish have some similarities with portuguese, students who can't afford a private english course tend to pick it as their prefered foreign language.